Luca della Robbia | Italian

 Masaccio in painting,.
 Luca dell

-blue background.
-The first time he is documented is in his creation
+on a blue background.
+The first time he is documented is in his

-in popular roundel style, many of which were incorporated as
+works in popular roundel style, many of which were

-Robbia, Luca's nephew, and his five sons who carried on the family
+della Robbia, Luca's nephew, and his five sons who carried on

-tradition.
-The Della Robbia family continued to keep the Luca
+the family tradition.
+The Della Robbia family continued to

 Brenda Harness, Art Historian